Home RecipesDessertsSpooky Eye Pies

 Use a Pre-Made Pie Crust for the Pie Tops

 1. Use a refrigerated pre-made crust.
-Leave it on the countertop for a few minutes to let it soften to make it easier to work with.
+Leave it on the countertop for a few minutes to soften it, making it easier to work with.

 2. Roll the crust to about 14 inches (35.56 cm) in diameter.

-3. Then cut out 8 tops for the tarts and place them on the pies.
-Use a round cookie cutter or glass that is the same size as the diameter of the tart shell.
+3. Then cut out 8 tart tops and place them on the pies.
+Use a round cookie cutter or a glass with the same diameter as the tart shell.
 The top diameter of the pie shells I used was about 3 inches.

 4. Place the pie crusts on the pies.